ita-social-projects/horondi_client_fe/README.md

 ## Starting a project
 In the project directory, you should run:
 - Copy content of `.env.example` file to the newly created `.env`
+- Ensure that backend is running.
+You can use deployed version and just put remote url in `.env` file.
+If remote backend is not available pull repository [https://github.com/horondi/horondi_client_be](https://github.com/horondi/horondi_client_be) and follow steps that are described in its README
 - Run `npm install` to install all dependencies
 - Run `npm run start` to start application
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.